raghebbenhamouda/CloudCertNotes/README.md

         - Backed daily to S3
     - FSx for Lustre
         - Parallel distributed file system for large-scale computing
-        - For Machine Learning and High Performance Computing (HPC)
+        - For Machine Learning and **High Performance Computing (HPC)**
-        - Electronic Design Automation, financial modeling, image/video processing
+        - A way to expose S3 buckets as a file system as well to your Linux instances
         - 100s GB/s, millions of IOPS, sub-ms latency
         - Integrates with S3 for read/write
         - Can be used on on-premise servers
 - Pay for provisioned storage and throughput capacity (automatic selection for Lustre)
 - Encrypted at rest, security via VPC and security groups

+## Amazon FSx File Gateway

+-The File Gateway is just a proxy and it will access your file systems on the cloud directly.
+But the feature that the File Gateway has that is the local cache for frequently accessed data And that means that your data on the FSx File Gateway is going to be cached.

 # AWS Snow Family